tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 First, be sure you've set up the Facebook integration!
 Work through [these steps](pages/deep-linked-ads/facebook-app-install-ads/#enable-facebook-as-an-ad-partner) and ensure you reach the bottom.
 You should have at least one ad account enabled, and a Facebook app id listed.

+Second, make sure you're running ads that are resulting in installs, reinstalls, or opens.
+Once you see installs, you should shortly start seeing clicks.
+For more, see the next FAQ item.

+If you're unable to see installs, reinstalls, or opens on the Branch Dashboard, skip down to the section below: [I don't see any installs, reinstalls or opens on the Branch Dashboard](pages/deep-linked-ads/facebook-ads-faq/#1-i-dont-see-any-installs-reinstalls-or-opens-on-the-branch-dashboard).

 ##### 2. I see installs on the Facebook Dashboard, but no clicks

 !!!
 Note